From bohemian vibes in Fitzroy to the historic waterfront marina in Hobart, we have the coolest Australian neighbourhoods for you to explore.

 Australia's most interesting and creative city enclaves are packed full of vintage fashion, underground bars, rooftop cafes, and popular restaurants.
 Wander the streets, people watch, or do some serious shopping in the country's trendiest districts.

-Fitzroy, just a 10 minute tram or taxi ride north of the city centre, is an alternative haven full of street art, retro clothing and live music.
+Fitzroy, just a 10-minute tram or taxi ride north of the city centre, is an alternative haven full of street art, retro clothing and live music.
 Walk along Brunswick Street, Fitzroy's main artery, or head to Gertrude Street for local fashion designers.
-Discover bars such as Bad Frankie, which specialises in Australian spirits, escape to the tiki-themed tropical paradise of The LuWow, or survey the whole 'hood from the rooftop bar Naked in the Sky.
-Don't forget to shop at Rose Street Artists' Market, and pick up a pastry from Lune Croissanterie.
+Discover bars such as Bad Frankie, which specialises in Australian spirits, or survey the whole 'hood from the rooftop bar Naked in the Sky.
+Don't forget to shop at Rose Street Artists' Market and pick up a pastry from Lune Croissanterie.

-Newtown, in Sydney’s Inner West, has always been popular with students due to its close proximity to Sydney University.
+Newtown, in Sydney’s inner west area, has always been popular with students due to its close proximity to Sydney University.
 The neighbourhood's distinct aesthetic – you'll find alternative bookshops, cheap eats, craft breweries, and cocktail bars, mingling among vintage clothing stores and record stores – has made it the preferred backdrop for countless photo shoots.
 UK band Coldplay shot their A Sky Full of Stars video on the main strip, King Street.
+Head to the tasting bar of Young Henry's to try some of Newtown's finest beer straight from the tap.
 Locals love Earls Juke Joint, a playful cocktail saloon with a double shot of personality, and laid-back afternoon drinks at local pub, the Courthouse Hotel.
-You'll find excellent food at Hartsyard and industrial-chic Bloodwood, and live music hub Leadbelly offers a relaxed, social atmosphere.
+You'll find excellent food at Hartsyard and industrial-chic Bloodwood, and live music hub The Vanguard offers a relaxed, social atmosphere.

 Fortitude Valley, Brisbane